Transplanting Hope: The Intersection of Liver Transplantation and Alcohol Use Disorder - March 20, 2026

 10:00AMMorning Break (15 min)

-Moderator: Michelle Jones-Pauley, MD and John Ontiveros, LCSW-S
+Moderator: Michelle Jones-Pauley, DO and John Ontiveros, LCSW-S

-10:15 AM3 Questions: Strategies To Reduce Alcohol Relapse After TransplantGerald Scott Winder, MD, MSc, FACLP, Henry Ford Health
+10:15 AM3 Questions: Strategies to Reduce Alcohol Relapse After TransplantGerald Scott Winder, MD, MSc, FACLP

-10:35 AM3 Questions: Out-Patient Management Of AUD Post TransplantKerry Ewens, LCSW-S
+10:35 AM3 Questions: Out-Patient Management of AUD Post TransplantKerry Ewens, LCSW-S, CCTSW

-10:50 AM3 Questions: Role Of Alcohol And Liver CancerSudah Kodhali, MD
+10:50 AM3 Questions: Role of Alcohol and Liver CancerSudha Kodali, MD, MSPH

-11:10 AM3 Questions: Absolute Contraindication To Liver TransplantKavish Patidar, MD
+11:10 AM3 Questions: Absolute Contraindication to Liver TransplantKavish Patidar, DO

 11:30 AMQ&A and Discussion (20 min)